 Here’s the same idea applied to milestone ages, assuming an 80-year life:

-Two things about this table are worth sitting with for a moment.
+A couple of things about this table are worth sitting with.

-First, the early years look "expensive" because you're counting from zero — but most of those weeks (school, growing up, figuring things out) weren't really yours to spend freely.
+One: the early years look “expensive” because you’re counting from zero, but most of those weeks (school, growing up, figuring out who you even are) weren’t really yours to spend.

-Second, the number of awake, free, decision-making weeks in a life is a lot smaller than the gross total.
-Subtract sleep (about a third), childhood, illness, and old age, and the "prime" weeks — the ones you actively choose what to do with — are closer to 1,500 to 2,000.
+Two: the number of awake, free, decision-making weeks in a life is a lot smaller than the gross number.
+Take out sleep, which is about a third of it, plus childhood, plus illness, plus the last stretch of old age, and the “prime” weeks, the ones you actually get to choose what to do with, land somewhere closer to 1,500 or 2,000.

 Calculate your own